Girls Golf: All Saints captures district golf title

 Roberson is a freshman and took the gold in the individual competition with Cavender, a senior, taking the silver.

-Other members of the All Saints championship team were Taylor Phillips and Maggie Maxey.
+Other members of the All Saints championship team are Taylor Phillips and Maggie Maxey.

 The Lady Trojans advance to the Regional Championship, scheduled for April 26 at Squaw Valley Golf Course in Glen Rose.